WorldVistA/VistA/Documentation/ContributorInstructions.rst

   $ git `checkout`_ my-topic

-Check what commits will be pushed to Gerrit for review:
+Check what commits will be pushed to GitHub for review:

 .. parsed-literal::